jhpyle/docassemble/_docs/functions.md

 ## <a name="get_config"></a>get_config()

-Returns a value from the **docassemble** configuration file.
+Returns a value from the server's configuration file.
 If the value is defined, returns None.

 See the explanation of this function in the